b-wave/uDSKY/README.md

 this is quite usable.

 The lamps are separated with a matrix of opaque lattius.
 I made the prototype with popcicle sticks, which turned out to be a litle short.
-I have the plans for laser cut version that will be better.
+I made a 3D printed chassis wich is way better!
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20180612_221200.jpg)
 Indicator Display Mask

-In all the dispalys work fine, but later I realized that if the displays were behind a card stock printout, behind some smoked grey plexiglasthey look a lot like the original Apollo DSKY EL displays.
+In all the dispalys work fine, but later I realized that if the displays were behind a card stock printout, behind some smoked grey plexiglas they look a lot like the original Apollo DSKY EL displays.
 But the LEDs were too far from the card stock to be seen.
 I then developed a pair of circuit boards, one to hold the LEDs and the other provides a light mask.
 This brings the sign digit near to the display.
 67lb.
 White Cover Card stock (Staples **Item 679482** to be exact).
 I

 As you can see with the card stock the uDSKY is very simular to the DSKY as you cant really see the digits until they are illuminated.
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_134940.jpg)
 With power off

 The 3D printed chasis is now on version 2.
 Here are a couple of shots of the first parts.
-It really startedc looking real, and as you can see from the .gif it is a lot better now than the original hand cut plexiglas.
+It really started looking real, and as you can see from the .gif it is a lot better now than the original hand cut plexiglas.

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20180612_220918.jpg)
 3D Parts

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20180612_221135.jpg)
 Keys and displays added

 # Apollo uDSKY's  Keys
 The Keys are Cherry MX series.
 These have a real nice clicky feel and best of allthey can support custom keycaps and can be illuminated!